pasientskyhosting/secure-mac-guide/README.md

 ```

 # Configure your Yubikey

-## Reset it
-Before you start programming your Yubikey.
-Consider restting it with the script included in this folder.

-## Configuration
 Open the YubiKey Personalization Tool from your program folder on your Macbook and insert the Yubikey in a USB port on your Mac.

 1. Open the "Settings tab at the top of the window, and ensure that the "Logging Settings"